reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 Remember it is best practice to use different passwords for different sessions!
 :::

-### Changing mode of the existing session
+### Changing mode of the existing session until next set-session

 The mode can be updated on the existing profile using
 #### Change mode until next set-session

-Changing the mode

 If you installed the addons then there are some helpers to set the mode temporarily until the session is changed.